mickaeltemporao/itds/docs/resources/onboarding.md

 # :fontawesome-regular-paper-plane: Onboarding

+!!! tip inline end

+    Other resources will continue to be added throughout the course length.
+You should check the resource pages regularly!

 Before the second class meeting, please complete the following steps:

 1. **Install a Package Manager**:
     - This will make installing software easier.